Looking across from Salford's Greegate development to Manchester Cathedral. Photo: Andy Marshall

 An important part of the company for more than six decades, Ramboll’s Environment & Health practice provides expert support from scientists and engineers with considerable experience in consultancy to provide wide-ranging support to negotiate the full spectrum of associated risk efficiently and with confidence, protecting the value of our clients’ assets.

-Ramboll’s environment and health team in Manchester, led by Principal, Jeremy Cork, supports potential inward investors by offering a full range of ‘cradle to grave’ services in the property development cycle.
+Ramboll’s environment and health team in Manchester, led by Principal, Nick Howard, supports potential inward investors by offering a full range of ‘cradle to grave’ services in the property development cycle.
 Services range from identifying possible sites, site assessment, due diligence, asset transfer, design and construction, assistance with the safe operation of assets, and help with investment exit strategies and disposal of assets.

 For example, on behalf of institutional and other private investors, Ramboll has undertaken numerous environmental site assessment of properties in and around Manchester City Centre, including: 1 Hardman Boulevard, 1 Spinningfields Square, 3 Hardman Square, 26 Spring Gardens, 50 Fountain Street, 57 Market Street, Arkwright House, Building 1, New Bailey, Castlefield House, Clippers Quay, Dale House, Norfolk House, One Portland Street, Optimum House, Skyline 2, Goulden Street and Zenith Building.